akummins/softwareprojectfall2020/README.md

 # Python Mood Ring
 The Python Mood Ring is an app that gives users suggestions to boost their mood based on their own journal entries.
+[View the App here](https://python-mood-ring.herokuapp.com/)

 Potential suggestions include cat facts, taco recipes, jokes, and dog photos.